sanda-fl/CovidProject/README.md

-# CovidProject Data Exploration and Preparation
+# Covid Project Data Exploration and Preparation
 - SQL data preparation to put together the data we needed to create a Tableau Visualization

 - Data extracted from Our World in Data, at https://ourworldindata.org/explorers/coronavirus-data-explorer